 After four years, Malone attended the U of R school of journalism, which offered her the opportunity to develop the multiple skills she needed to thrive as a multimedia reporter.
 She learned she could find a story anywhere when she was given a news release in her print class about a temporarily closed intersection and assigned to write a story about it.
 After door knocking on businesses and calling city hall, Malone wrote a story about a problematic truck route in the city causing road damage and multiple closures for businesses.

-“When I wake up in the morning and I know I need to pitch something, I always think of that—‘Okay, you can find a story in anything!’” she said.
+“When I wake up in the morning and I know I need to pitch something, I always think of that—‘Okay, you can find a story in anything!’” she says.

 Smiling individual in front of the Capitol Building in Washington, DC.